Your Turn To Alcohol When You’re Having A Tough Time

 You’re Never Done Drinking When Everyone Else Is

 You don’t get as drunk as easily as your friends do.
 You slip a few extra drinks or shots in for yourself to try and get on their level.
 Everyone seems to be drunker more quickly than you, or they seem to want to stop drinking at some point in time.
 You don’t really want to stop and you’re not sure why everyone else is stopping.
 You keep drinking without them.

 You’re Getting The Shakes

 Sometimes, you don’t realize how much you’re really drinking.
 Since your brain is adjusting its tolerance levels so often, you feel like you’re just meeting your standard.
 One morning, you wake up from a blackout and notice your hand is shaking.
 You feel more wretched than the common hangover.
 Scared, you try to make it through the day without a drink.
 The shaking gets worse.
 You might start sweating, have anxiety, and find your having deep cravings for alcohol.
 This is chemical dependency.
-You can lo longer function without the presence of alcohol in your blood stream.
+You can no longer function without the presence of alcohol in your bloodstream.
 If you have reached this stage, or notice any other similarities from this list, it’s time to seek help.

 Hired Power is here to help you and your family through every step of treatment.
 Our recovery management programs help you through each phase of transition in your new life of recovery.
 From interventions to a 12-month aftercare program, Hired Power has your back.
 For more information, call 800.910.9299.